 Our role in the international community

-New Zealand is part of an international community working on radio spectrum matters.
-We work alongside other countries to ensure we manage New Zealand's radio spectrum in an efficient and effective way.
+New Zealand is part of, and has ongoing international engagement with, an international community working on radio spectrum matters.
+We work alongside other countries and international forums to ensure that we make the best radio frequency spectrum decisions to achieve efficient and effective management of New Zealand's radio spectrum.

 On this page

 New Zealand is a member state of the ITU, the United Nations Specialised Agency for Information and Communications Technologies (ICTs).
 It allocates radio spectrum and satellite orbits globally, it develops technical standards that ensure networks and technologies seamlessly interconnect, and it strives to improve access to ICTs to underserved communities worldwide.

 The ITU focuses on 3 main areas: